aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_evolution.md

 ### Athena SQL

-Amazon Athena is behaves similar to Spark when merging partitions with different schemas.
+Amazon Athena behaves similar to Spark when merging partitions with different schemas.
 AWS documentation is available in the following locations:

-For Athena supported schema changes and explanation of behavior, refer to the [Updates and data formats in Athena](https://docs.aws.amazon.com/athena/latest/ug/handling-schema-updates-chapter.html#summary-of-updates) and [Updates in tables with partitions](https://docs.aws.amazon.com/athena/latest/ug/updates-and-partitions.html).
+* For Athena supported schema changes and an explanation of behavior, refer to the [Updates and data formats in Athena](https://docs.aws.amazon.com/athena/latest/ug/handling-schema-updates-chapter.html#summary-of-updates) and [Updates in tables with partitions](https://docs.aws.amazon.com/athena/latest/ug/updates-and-partitions.html).

-For compatible data type changes refer to [Changing a column's data type](https://docs.aws.amazon.com/athena/latest/ug/types-of-updates.html#updates-changing-column-type).
+* For compatible data type changes refer to [Changing a column's data type](https://docs.aws.amazon.com/athena/latest/ug/types-of-updates.html#updates-changing-column-type).
     * NOTE: Some supported data type conversions are not listed, for example, changing decimal precision and scale.

 An unsupported data type change will generate an error similar to the following examples:
 ```log